 City Lights bookshop, San Francisco City Lights bookshop.

-A block north is the Caffe Trieste, another classic institution where Francis Ford Coppola once wrote the script to The Godfather.
-Right across the street from Columbus Ave is the pub where Michael Douglas had a pint in Basic Instinct (1992).
+A block north is the Caffe Trieste, another classic institution where Francis Ford Coppola once wrote the script to The Godfather, and his production office was located further down the street at Columbus Tower.

 Amoeba Records, San Francisco All that you don’t really need is to be found at Amoeba Records.